apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 <img src="https://user-images.githubusercontent.com/44895720/90331894-82d20580-dfb8-11ea-8128-0a94e7270aa5.jpeg" width="500">

 Because the capacitive signal can pass through various types of materials (including plastic, wood, or in this case plaster) the sensors are invisible in the end because they are placed behind the respective material.
 To detect swipe gestures the authors decided to use two sensors (in this example called "A" and "B").
-When a swipe from "A" to "B" should be detected one just has to register the times when the sensors have been touched and see if the time difference is under a certain threshold which one has to define beforehand.
+When a swipe from "A" to "B" should be detected one just has to register the times when the sensors are touched and see if the time difference is under a certain threshold which one has to define beforehand.

 Through some basic tests, we found out that an additional copper foil layer (which was connected to a ground pin of the Arduino) should be placed behind the sensors to improve the signal quality.
 To avoid a short circuit a layer of hot glue which acts as an isolating layer was used between the two layers.
 However, still, the system was too unstable and the signal-to-noise ratio was too bad because of the capacitive signal inadvertently spreading throughout the plaster even when it's fully dried.
 This means that Arduino's built-in capacitive sensing capabilities aren't suited for this project.